 Some of my fondest memories with my own children are of our little ‘photo sessions’.
 My goal wasn’t just to photograph them but to play and make it fun, too.
 I wouldn’t try to pose them or get them to look a certain way…..
 I just took photos.
 The images you’ll see in this article were all taken before I was shooting professionally.

-Whether you’re using a DSLR, a point and shoot camera, or an iPhone, you can benefit from these tips.
+Whether you’re using a DSLR, a point-and-shoot camera, or an iPhone, you can benefit from these tips for photographing your kids.
 Try some out and let me know how it goes- I’d love to see your results!
 Though you won’t find any technical information here- using your camera on manual settings, depth of field or colour balance etc. This post is 5 tips for photographing your kids, but you may also want to check out this article on taking better pictures with your smartphone: https://www.wired.com/story/how-to-take-better-photos-with-your-phone/

 TIP #1 : FIND GOOD LIGHT